Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 A jack russel wrapped in a blanket

 As the cold and flu season approaches, and the sniffles begin, you may start to wonder how this will affect your pooch.
-But can dogs get colds?
-Can dogs catch the human cold virus?
-We’ve put together this handy guide to answer those questions and much more, so you’re prepared for the next bout of snuffles.
+But can dogs get a cold?
+Can dogs get the human common cold virus?

 Can Dogs Catch a Cold?

-Do dogs get colds?
-Now, the term ‘cold’ covers a whole host of viruses that cause similar symptoms and dogs can can suffer from several viruses that cause cold-like symptoms like sneezing and congestion.
+The reality is that dogs cannot catch the exact viruses that cause the common cold in humans, as human cold viruses infect people rather than dogs.
+However, dogs can suffer from several viruses that cause cold-like symptoms like sneezing and congestion.
 Some are more serious than others, like kennel cough, influenza virus (dog flu), canine parainfluenza virus, bronchitis, or canine distemper.

 What are Dog Cold Symptoms?